minyma-technologies/typescript-express-starter/README.md

 ### Pre-push checks

-- this repo uses husky and commitizen to enforce certain rules before changes are pushed to remote
+- this repo uses husky to enforce certain rules before changes are pushed to remote
 - namely, after the `push` command is issued:
-  - `lint:fix` is ran, and changes automatically staged and amended to last commit.
-If there are lint problems that eslint can't autofix, the push will abort.
+  - `npm lint` is ran, if there are lint issues, the push will abort.
-  - `commitlint` is used to check if last commit message conforms to commit message rules.
-If not, you will be prompted to write a commit message from the possible options.
-After the valid commit message is entered the last commit message will be updated.
-  - you can use `npm run commit` or `npx cz` to automatically pull up the commit message prompt.
+  - `npm test` is disabled by default, go to `.husky/pre-push` to enable

 ### Test and coverage checks in CI